Courageous Leaders for Collective Liberation

 - Community Capstone Retreat | June 2019 in Oakland, CA

 The Roots of Care and Compassion Workshop is a weekend intensive designed to support participants’ personal contemplative practice, build community, and support bold, collective visioning for our shared work.
-This year the Foundations Retreat will be held at Courage of Care’s Oakland Headquarters from September 22nd-24th, 2017.
+This year the Foundations Retreat will be held at Courage of Care’s Oakland Headquarters from *October 27th-29th, 2017.
 Participants will need to arrange their own travel and accommodations.

 The Courageous Leadership Development Seminar is an 8-week course designed to support and strengthen participants’ ability to lead with compassion and courage.
 Together we will explore ways of building cooperative and collaborative leadership styles by: 1) learning how to assess the strengths of communities and groups we serve; 2) understanding how to facilitate safe, welcoming, inclusive and trauma-sensitive spaces that foster connection and creativity through effective anti-racist and anti-oppressive pedagogy; 3) practicing navigating complex topics and difficult conversations and taking bigger risks in our work; 4) expanding our sense of community and the “we”; and 5) reflecting on our own strengths and opportunities for growth.
 The Leadership Development Seminar is offered as a 2.5 day in-person training in Oakland, CA. January, 2018.
 (Exact dates TBD)